-As a practicing behaviourist and obedience trainer, I am often called to discuss whether the owners should spay or neuter.
+As a practising behaviourist and obedience trainer, I am often called to discuss whether the owners should spay or neuter.
 I find in general that my male clients (the human ones) get a pained expression and cross their legs in agitation when the subject of castration arises.

 They generally have no problem with spaying; it is the castration that causes the concern.
 Yet the opposite is true from my female clients.
 Who often tell me that their husbands will not entertain their dog being emasculated. yet they have no problem with the concept of spaying.

-The information below is from the pro Neuter anything that moves lobby.
+The information below is from the pro-Neuter anything that moves lobby.

 "Neutering make for a better and more affectionate family pet."

 "It is a medical fact that spaying and castration can prolong the life of our pets and may reduce the number of health problems in later life."

 "Castrating a male reduces the risk of prostate and testicular cancer.
 They are less likely to develop unwanted behaviour's such as marking, sexual aggression, and mounting, they are also less likely to escape, roam, or fight with other dogs."

 Nearly every claim above is flawed or incorrect.
 Many dogs especially females can get more aggressive after neutering.
 The information we are given is often for financial reasons.
 To line the pockets of the Breeders and Vets.

 Some vets recommend that our dogs are spayed or castrated anywhere between 5 to 16 months.
 In America, some are being done at 4 weeks and they routinely neuter at between four and six months.